rubenschagas/postgres/README.md

 ## OVERVIEW

-The objective of this README.md document file is to provide help on how to run the automated deployment of a simple [local] containerized Postgres DBMS service, using a Docker Compose yml file.
+The objective of this README.md document file is to provide help on how to run the automated deployment of a simple [local] containerized PostgresSQL DBMS service, using a Docker Compose yml file.

 ## PREREQUISITES